bwsw/cloudstack-ui/docs/source/CS-UI_Pulse.rst

 **Disk**

-In this tab you can view the statistics for disk space usage.
+In this tab, you can view the statistics for disk space usage.
 To build the graphs you should define general settings and select a disk for which you want to get the report.

 Disk statistics displays in three graphs by the following metrics: